 What’s the Deal with Winter Blues?
+3 Solutions.

 My patients in the dark of winter suffer more with depression, they are more tired, their PMS is worse.
-In addition, I see more issues with sleep, with weight gain, with stress.
+In addition, I see more issues with sleep, with unwanted weight gain, with stress.
 And as you know if you’ve been reading my emails or work, I hold that increased stress will make most of our health conditions worse, even those that don’t have a direct association.

 Does this mean that the lion’s share of people have a diagnosis of SAD, or seasonal effective disorder?
 No, of course not.
 But there are things that all of us can do to feel better during this time of year.

 Implement these simple things to lift your spirits and energy this season.

 Remember that our brains are set up to function before we had artificial light.
-Even more so before we had blue spectrum light via our computer screens and televisions.
+Even more so before we had blue spectrum light via our smart phones, tablets, computer screens and televisions.
 This is important because our normal circadian rhythms are altered by artificial light affecting everything from your sleep to your metabolism, energy, immune function, and mood.
 If you start to turn the lights down in your home early in the evening when it gets dark and you make sure to turn bright lights on first thing that will help your body stay in a good rhythm.

 About 5 years ago I was working with a yoga teacher on a shoulder injury and the topic of my irritable mood came up (it’s amazing what comes up when you’re doing yoga!)
 She made me promise to “get my face in nature” every day, no matter what.
 She preferred a walk but even if not, to stand outside for 10 minutes, rain or shine.
 Our bodies are meant to be in the elements, even if it’s cold out.

 Yours in Health,